-Travel cost estimate

-Example: Mileage to and from six field sites 20 miles away, once for vetting the site, once for class implementation at \$0.56 per mile = $6 \times 40$ miles $\times 2$ visits $\times 0.56 = $270$

-Hospitality estimate (snacks and supplies)

-You can ask participants to bring their own lunches and snacks for the field days, or you can provide these as you prefer.
+Example: Mileage to and from six field sites 20 miles away, once for vetting the site, once for class implementation at \$0.56 per mile = 6 x 40 miles x 2 visits x 0.56 = \$270 Hospitality estimate (snacks and supplies) You can ask participants to bring their own lunches and snacks for the field days, or you can provide these as you prefer.
 We generally do not provide lunch.
-We do provide snacks for the evening class and some simple snacks for the field days.
+We do provide snacks for the evening class and some simple snacks for the field days. or

+You can ask participants to bring their own lunches and snacks for the field days, or You can provide these as you prefer.
+We generally do not provide lunch.
+We do provide

+ou can provide these as you prefer.
+We generally do not provide lunch.
+We do provide

+nacio for the evening class and some simple shacks for the new days.
+2

-Examples: Evening snacks for introductory class of 20 (oranges, crackers and cheese tray, veggies and dip tray, juice and tea or coffee = \$50: Lunch bag lunches at \$10 each for 20 = \$200: Simple field day snacks (fruit, cookies, crackers/cheese, drinks): 2 X \$50 = \$100
+Examples: Evening snacks for introductory class of 20 (oranges, crackers and cheese tray, reggies and dip tray, juice and tea or coffee = \$50: Lunch bag lunches at \$10 each for 20 = \$200: Simple field day snacks (fruit, cookies, crackers/cheese, drinks): 2 X \$50 = \$100

-Field day 1 cost estimate
+ield day 1 cost estimate

 Snacks

 Lunch

 Travel costs?

 Other?

-Field day 2 estimate
+ield day 2 estimate

 Snacks

 Lunch

 Travel costs?

 Other?

 Printed material cost estimate

 The minimum supplies needed to implement this course will be a few photocopies for participants.
 Example: 151 copies

-The syllabus: 3 pages x 20 = 60 One page of resource contacts = 20 Driving instructions for two field days: 3 pages x 7 (carpools) = 21 Worksheets for field days: 4 pages x 5 groups = 20 Miscellaneous contingency copies = 30
+The syllabus: 3 pages x 20 = 60

+One page of resource contacts = 20 Driving instructions for two field days: 3 pages x 7 (carpools) = 21

+Worksheets for field days: 4 pages x 5 groups = 20

+Miscellaneous contingency copies = 30

-There may be other printed management resources relevant to the course topics that you may want to distribute, at little or no cost, but these are not necessary to implement the course.
+You may want to distribute other printed management resources relevant to the course topics at little or no cost, but these are not integral to the course.

 Copy cost estimate

 Other optional printed material

 Honoraria.
-Some coordinators offer their site hosts and/or guest instructors honoraria for participating in the program; this can vary from \$0-\$150 per honorarium.
+Some coordinators offer their site hosts and/or guest instructors honoraria fo participating in the program; this can vary from \$0-\$150 per honorarium. r

 Other costs

 Does staff time need to be paid?
 (Estimate about 100 hours.)
-Will you do a mailing for marketing (print/mail costs)?
+Vill you do a mailing for marketing (print/mail costs)?

-Cost sharing: PACE gets 30% of course fees; Land Steward Program gets 10%
+Cost-sharing: PACE gets 30% of course fees; Land Steward Program gets 10%

 TOTAL COST ESTIMATE